planetarium/www.nine-chronicles.dev/en/network/local-network-tutorial/running-node-with-executor.md

 # Running a Nine Chronicles Blockchain Node

 A blockchain node is an individual computer or server that makes up the blockchain network.
-Nodes are essential to the network, ensuring its security and integrity.
-For more in-depth information, refer to the [libplanet design document](https://docs.libplanet.io/5.3.0-alpha.1/articles/design.html).
+Nodes are crucial to the network, maintaining its security and integrity.
+For more detailed information, you can refer to the [libplanet design document](https://docs.libplanet.io/5.3.0-alpha.1/articles/design.html).

-To simplify the operation of a blockchain based on libplanet, we developed [NineChronicles.Headless](https://github.com/planetarium/NineChronicles.Headless).
+To make it easier to operate a blockchain based on libplanet, we have developed [NineChronicles.Headless](https://github.com/planetarium/NineChronicles.Headless).
 This tool includes various APIs for querying chain data, such as RPC and GraphQL (GQL).
-In this guide, we will walk through the process of running a blockchain node using NineChronicles.Headless.
+In this guide, we'll walk you through the process of running a blockchain node using Headless.

 ::: info :bulb:
 This guide is based on the `v200220` tag of the `NineChronicles.Headless` repository.